 How do I string my tennis racket?

-If you have the appropriate equipment then it is possible to restring a racket yourself but the vast majority of recreational tennis players will use their local tennis shop or someone at their club who specialises in restringing rackets.
+If you have the appropriate equipment then it is possible to restring a racket yourself but the vast majority of recreational tennis players will use their local tennis shop or someone at their club who specializes in restringing rackets.

 By getting someone else to do it, you can also benefit from their knowledge and advice as they can usually advise you as to which strings are best for you.